-- 12. Given that a number of members and directors (or their families) have interests relating to higher education providers there will need to be a judgement if an interest is sufficiently material to mean that actions should be taken. - 13.
-Judgement on materiality could be based on the following measures:

-a. the time consumed by the individual on the external interest, balanced against his/her responsibility to the OfS

-- b. public perception of the conflict and potential reputational impact - c. the nature/seniority of the role held at a provider, including whether the individual is being remunerated and the extent of that remuneration - d. the extent of the actual or perceived connection with OfS policy (current and in development) or OfS regulatory decisions - 14.
-The board is asked to consider the following measures of materiality and, where an interest is judged to be material, what actions should be taken.
+- 14. Given that a number of members and directors (or their families) have interests relating to higher education providers there will need to be a judgement if an interest is sufficiently material to mean that actions should be taken. - 15.
+Judgement on materiality could be based on the following measures: - a.
+The time consumed by the individual on the external interest, balanced against his/her responsibility to the OfS - b.
+Public perception of the conflict and potential reputational impact - c.
+The nature/seniority of the role held at a provider, including whether the individual is being remunerated and the extent of that remuneration - The extent of the actual or perceived connection with OfS policy (current and in development) or OfS regulatory decisions. - 16.
+The board is asked to note the following measures of materiality and, where an interest is judged to be material, what actions should be taken.
+The 'possible actions' are not exhaustive and equally there will be occasions where no further actions, beyond the minimum mitigations, are required.